Jim Jordan’s rapid rise has been cheered by Trump and the far right. Could it soon make him speaker? - WTOP News

 “One person says disruption,” Jordan told The Associated Press in 2017.
 “We like to say we’re doing what we told the voters we were going to do.”

 Jordan, a 59-year-old father of four, was born near Dayton in western Ohio.
 He was a four-time state wrestling champion in high school and a two-time NCAA champion at the University of Wisconsin in the 1980s.
-That helped him land a coaching job at Ohio State University before his election to the Ohio legislature in the mid 1990s.
+That helped him land a coaching job at Ohio State before his election to the Ohio legislature in the mid-1990s.

-His conservatism and zeal for a political fight were evident in early clashes with GOP legislative leaders, as well as with Republican Gov. Bob Taft.

-When he decided to pursue a state Senate seat in 1999, he faced opposition from the GOP establishment and from Boehner, then a four-term congressman, who supported a rival.
-Jordan easily won, ousting a veteran state representative with nearly 60% of the vote.
-Jordan was elected to Congress several years later, in 2006.
+When he decided to pursue a state Senate seat in 1999, he faced opposition from the GOP establishment and from Boehner, then a four-term congressman from Ohio, who supported a rival.
+Jordan easily won.
+He was elected to Congress in 2006.

-After the tea party wave swept Republicans to power in 2011, the roles reversed, and Jordan was among the conservatives who were frequently Boehner’s tormentors.
+After the tea party wave swept Republicans to power in 2011, Jordan was among the conservatives who were frequently Boehner’s tormentors.

-Jordan was the founding chairman in 2015 of the House Freedom Caucus, a group of conservative hardliners who eventually pressured Boehner to step aside.
-More than eight years later, members of the group were instrumental in McCarthy’s removal, a stunning outcome and testament to the group’s outsized power.
+Jordan was the founding chairman in 2015 of the House Freedom Caucus, a group of conservative hard-liners who eventually pressured Boehner to step aside.
+This year, members of the group were instrumental in McCarthy’s removal.

 But it is Jordan’s past as a wrestling coach — a sport he described as “good for a society” — that has posed one of his biggest political liabilities.